shovelandsandbox/glacier-theme/README.md

 ### Credits

 Most icons are from the fantastic [Spacegray](https://github.com/kkga/spacegray) by [Gadzhi Kharkharov](https://github.com/kkga/) - the folder icon seen in the sidebar is from the talented [Joe Harrison](http://thenounproject.com/joe_harrison/) via [the noun project](http://thenounproject.com/).

+### Future Updates

+This is my first time writing a theme/color scheme for Sublime, so I have much to learn.
+As I learn more about styling bits and pieces of the UI, I will make improvements.
+Please feel free to open issues as you see fit, fork and improve, or contact/follow me on [Twitter](http://twitter.com/joeyfigaro).